IseeHorizont/IseeHorizont/README.md

 > Graduated Tomsk State University of control systems and radioelectronics with a bachelor of software for engineering computer and automated systems

-> Work as a Java software engineer at Bell Integrator, Moscow
+> Work as a Java software engineer, Moscow

 </details>